-As was the case in the previous year, no derivatives were designated in the cash flow hedge as of 31 December 2019.
-The cash flow hedge reserve remaining from designations is reversed to reflect the occurrence of the hedged cash flows of the underlyings.

-- If an impairment deficit relating to the volume of impairments (stage 1 to stage 3) occurs in relation to the expected loss, article 159 CRR requires that this deficit has to be deducted from common equity tier 1 capital for banks which use the internal ratings-based approach (IRBA).
-The deficit as of 31 December 2019 amounted to € 59 million. - Profits and losses of € 4 million which result from the institution's own credit risk in relation to derivative liabilities measured at fair value (debt value adjustment, DVA) are deducted from the common equity tier 1 capital.
-This deduction requirement is based on article 33 (1) letter c CRR. - The collateral payments of € 25 million to be deducted from CET1 comprise the European bank levy payable to the BaFin as the national resolution authority as well as the payments made to the compensation scheme of German banks (statutory deposit protection) and the deposit protection fund of the private banks in the Bundesverband der deutschen Banken (BdB Federal Association of German Banks).
+- As of 31 December 2020, there were no deductions from CET1 (31 December 2019: € 6 million) in relation to deferred tax assets which did not result from temporary differences (after netting in the balance sheet with the deferred tax liabilities).
+In accordance with article 48 (4) CRR, risk weighting is applied in the standardised approach for credit risk to the deferred tax assets of € 95 million which result from temporary differences. - In accordance with article 33 CRR, the cash flow hedge reserve of € -16 million still included in cumulative other comprehensive income is completely eliminated (regulatory adjustment of CET1: € +16 million).
+As was the case in the previous year, no derivatives were designated in the cash flow hedge as of 31 December 2020.
+The cash flow hedge reserve remaining from designations is reversed to reflect the occurrence of the hedged cash flows of the underlyings. - If an impairment deficit relating to the volume of created impairments (stage 1 to stage 3) and provisions in lending business occurs in relation to the expected loss, article 159 CRR requires that this deficit has to be deducted from CET1 for banks which use the internal ratings-based approach (IRBA).
+As of 31 December 2020, the process of establishing the risk-provisioning volume resulted in a positive amount of € 41 million resulting from the calculation of expected loss amounts (Wertberichtigungsüberschuss); this is the reason why no deduction occurred (31 December 2019: € -59 million, negative amount resulting from the calculation of expected loss amounts (Wertberichtigungsfehlbetrag)). - Profits and losses of € 3 million which result from the institution's own credit risk in relation to derivative liabilities measured at fair value (debt value adjustment, DVA) are deducted from CET1.
+This deduction requirement is based on article 33 (1) letter c CRR. - The collateral payments of € 31 million to be deducted from CET1 comprise the European bank levy payable to the BaFin as the national resolution authority as well as the payments made to the compensation scheme of German banks (statutory deposit protection) and the deposit protection fund of the private banks in the Bundesverband der deutschen Banken (BdB Federal Association of German Banks). - For the minimum coverage of non-performing exposures (NPL backstop), a figure of € 3 million is deducted from CET1.